cloudant/sync-android/doc/replication.md

 ### Filtered pull replication

 [Filtered replication][1] is only supported for pull replication.
-It requies a "Filter" object is added to "PullReplication" to describe the _Filter Function_ that is used and its query parameters.
+It requires a "Filter" object is added to "PullReplication" to describe the _Filter Function_ that is used and its query parameters.